andygrove/datafusion-archive/README.md

 DataFusion can be used as a crate dependency in your project to add SQL support for custom data sources.

 A [Docker image](https://datafusion.rs/guides/getting-started-docker/) is also available if you just want to run SQL queries against your CSV and Parquet files.

-I have plans to make DataFusion a fully distributed compute platform with features similar to Apache Spark, but I need help from contributors to get there.

 # Project Home Page